SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Nodes/SaveCustomFile.md

 * **Missing `content`**: If the `content` field is missing from the configuration, the node will return the string:
   `"No content specified"`.
 Note that an empty string (`"content": ""`) is valid and will result in an empty file being created.
+* **Empty Discussion_Id**: If `{Discussion_Id}` is used but no discussion ID is present in the context, it will be replaced with an empty string, which may result in an invalid filepath.
+* **Directory Creation**: If the parent directories in the filepath do not exist, the node will attempt to create them automatically.